 Take advantage of your membership with an early morning walk or relaxing time in the garden, just for our members.
 Refresh and enjoy the peace we often miss in the concrete jungles of our city.
-The Dallas Arboretum offers an escape where peacefulness is more easily obtained in the early morning hours.
+The Dallas Arboretum offers an escape where peacefulness is easily obtained in the early morning hours.
 Reservations are required and available exclusively to members.

-During our spring and fall festivals, the garden gets very crowded on weekends after 11:00am if the weather is decent.
+During our spring and fall festivals, the garden gets very crowded on weekends after 11am if the weather is good.
 Plan to get here right when we open (or earlier) to avoid the crowds while still enjoying the most beautiful garden features.

-Try to visit us at least twice per season, once at the beginning and once at the end, even if you only have an hour to spare.
-While the festivals themselves don’t change very much in this time, the garden is always evolving through the unique, north Texas weather, so what you’d see on a walk in May is VERY different from what will be blooming in July.
+Try to visit us at least twice per season (once at the beginning and once at the end) even if you only have an hour to spare.
+While the festivals themselves don’t change very much in this time, the garden is always evolving through the unique North Texas weather – what you’ll see on a walk in May is VERY different from what will be blooming in July.

-We offer a lot of ways to keep cool and avoid the sun, such a tons of shade, indoor areas, water features and misters.
-Not to mention that the garden is particularly alive during the summer, with lush, verdant greens, blooming succulents, and blooms full of pollinators everywhere.
+We offer a lot of ways to keep cool and avoid the sun such as tons of shade, indoor areas, water features and misters.
+Not to mention that the garden is particularly vibrant during the summer with lush, verdant greens, blooming succulents and blooms full of pollinators everywhere.